-Kirsten Spruit (1993, NL) moves between artistic research, graphic design, writing and sound.
-With a special interest in time-based media and durational processes, she explores themes such as boredom, doubt and idleness within the context of technological acceleration and the hyperactive information age.
-She also draws a lot of dots and makes music as Personae.
+Kirsten Spruit (1993, NL) is a designer that wanders between images, words and sound.
+With a background in graphic design and strong inclination towards writing and time-based media, she likes to explore themes such as boredom, doubt and (non)productivity within the context of technological acceleration and the hyperactive information age.
+She also draws a lot of dots and occasionally makes ambient music as Personae.

 A Space For Lingering (2019)